Pixailz/SnowCrash/level03/README.md

 ```

 > [!NOTE]
-> what's important here is that the binary launch an system function with an
+> The security issue could be that the binary launch a system call with a
-> no check for relative path for the echo command
+> relative path for the echo command

 ## STEP 02